I am Julie, made in Australia and Born in Spain...

 Migrated to Australia in September 1997...
 Since I arrived here, travelling, writting and photography is what has been inspiring me and makes me feel alive...
 I would love to interact with people from all over the world

-Hey Ashtan, I went to st george and exchanged it to travellers cheques, the conversion rate is a little higher than notes and the percetange of exchanging is a little lower than cash money, they are pretty save and convenient in the US. over 6 years ago
+Hey Ashtan, I went to st george and exchanged it to travellers cheques, the conversion rate is a little higher than notes and the percetange of exchanging is a little lower than cash money, they are pretty save and convenient in the US. about 8 years ago

 In the middle of summer it would be crazy to go without booking accommodation, half of Europe take holidays in August and here in Aus many people would book a year in advance to go to Ibiza in August...
-Anyhoo, good luck happy travels! about 6 years ago
+Anyhoo, good luck happy travels! almost 8 years ago

-1 answer217 viewsabout 6 years ago about All Locations
+1 answer266 viewsalmost 8 years ago about All Locations